joosygoos/Time-sensing-535-635/README.md

 1. Enable synchronization using ambient audio events recorded by edge devices (ESP32).
 2. Develop an audio-based time synchronization protocol with sub-millisecond accuracy.
 3. Develop a resource efficient framework which uses the Raspberry Pi for synchronization tasks and the edge devices ESP32s for event recording only.
-4. (Optional: If there is more time) Integrate another sensor to prove scalability of the implemented solution
+4. (Optional: If there is more time) Integrate different sensors (other than audio) to prove scalability of the implemented solution

 ## System Design